deltacv/EOCV-Sim-Docs/basics/downloading-eocv-sim.md

 ## Running EOCV-Sim

-Once the jar file has finished downloading, you can simply double click it in your operating system file explorer to run it, just like any other executable file.
+Once the jar file has finished downloading, you can simply double-click it in your operating system file explorer to run it, just like any other executable file.

 If this doesn't work, you can try running it from the command line.
-First navigate to the folder the EOCV-Sim jar is stored using the `cd` command.
+First navigate to the folder the EOCV-Sim jar is stored in using the `cd` command.
 Then, invoke the java command passing it the jar name as follows:

 ```text
 java -jar "EOCV-Sim-X.X.X-all.jar"